sunng87/slacker/README.md

 ## Features

-* Fast network infrastructure, fully asynchronous
+* Fast network layer, fully asynchronous and multiplexed
 * Plugable serialization backend, EDN, JSON and Nippy are built-in.
 * Transparent and non-invasive API.
 Calling remote just like local invocation.
 * Extensible server and client with interceptor framework.